Dominican Republic national baseball team: 2023

+In the first round of the 2023 World Baseball Classic, the team prevailed over Israel and Nicaragua, but lost against Venezuela and Puerto Rico.
+Despite scoring 19 runs to 11 allowed, the Dominican Republic failed to advance out of the first round.
+By virtue of finishing in the top four of their pool, they qualified to compete in the 2026 World Baseball Classic.

+2026

-The team will compete against Team Israel, Team Puerto Rico, Team Venezuela, and Team Nicaragua in the 2023 World Baseball Classic in March 11-15, 2023 in Miami, Florida.
+Team Dominican Republic will compete against Team Israel, Team Netherlands, Team Venezuela, and Team Nicaragua in the 2026 World Baseball Classic.
+They will play from March 6-11, 2026, at LoanDepot Park in Miami, Florida, in Pool D.

+Eleven-time All Star and three-time NL MVP Albert Pujols will be the manager of Team Dominican Republic for the 2026 World Baseball Classic.
+Four-time All Star outfielder Juan Soto will play for the team.

 Olympic Games

-The Dominican Republic team participated in the 1992 Games, the first medal competition for the sport, and finished 6th.
+The Dominican Republic team participated in the 1992 Olympic Games, the first Olympic medal competition for the sport, and finished 6th.
 The team failed to qualify for another competition before baseball was eliminated from the Olympics after the 2008 Games.
 Baseball was brought back for the 2020 Games, and the team qualified for the sixth and final spot in the competition.

-At the Olympics in 2021 it faced Israel, Japan, Mexico, South Korea, and the United States.
+At the Olympics in 2021 it faced Israel, Japan, Mexico, South Korea, and the United States, and won a bronze medal.